-1⁄2 credit each year
+1/2 credit each year

-Students in 9th and 10th grade will receive a core program based on the philosophy that a physically educated student needs the experience of a wide variety of activities before their junior year.
-This means that ALL ninth and tenth graders will receive the exact same activities over a two year period.
+Students in 9th and 10th grade will receive a core program based on the philosophy that a physically educated student needs the elective experience of a wide variety of activities before their junior year.
+This means that ALL ninth and tenth graders will receive the exact same activities over a two year period as well as be able to select an experience level for participation (see below).
 The emphasis of this course will be on developing and improving skills and will be supported by assessments.